hpc/mpir-to-pmix-guide/README.md

 ## Support

-If you have questions or need help either post a GitHub issue (if it is a problem) or email the [OpenPMIx mailing list](https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!forum/pmix).
+If you have questions or need help either post a GitHub issue (if it is a problem).